Using keyboard shortcuts in the editor

 Ctrl/Cmd+C – Copies text to clipboard.

-Ctrl/Cmd+V – Pastes text from clipboard.
+Ctrl/Cmd+V – Pastes text from the clipboard.

 Undo and redo